 9. Cooking Spicy

 This gift is not only for food lovers but also for anyone who wants to keep a piece of culinary culture from Asian back home.
-Take it as interesting New Year gifts for your beloved people after a trip to Asia.
+Take it as interesting Christmas gifts for your beloved people after a trip to Asia.

 Thai cooking spices are the most popular in Southeast Asia.The Spice Specialist Thai Spices Gift Set includes Thai curry powder, ground ginger, soy sauce powder, lemongrass powder and hot chilies.
 It’s perfect for those interested in trying out Thai cuisine or for those adventurous in their home cooking experiences.